As you read a book, browse a website, or even glance at a billboard, you may not realize the impact that typography has on your experience.

 This fact especially holds for logo designs and typefaces.

-A consistent design and text style will garner you more attention and influence rather than changing your logo design every so often.
+A consistent design and text style will garner more attention and influence rather than changing your logo design every so often.

 3. Shows Your Brand’s Personality